Layer of meth found in shipment of green onions at California border crossing - NewsBreak

 CBP said the meth weighed 1,529 pounds and had an estimated street value of $3.3 million.

-The massive drug bust was the first of two in two days at the California port of entry.$402,000 worth of liquid meth found hidden inside condom-filled pumpkins
+The massive drug bust was the first of two in two days at the California port of entry.San Benito man sentenced; traffic stop uncovers 550 pounds of liquid meth

 Less than 48 hours later, officers found anomalies when they X-rayed a tractor-trailer that was supposed to be shipping only electronics.